uptonking/note4yaoo/lib-db-dolt-examples.md

   - Prust's data structures are inherently thread-safe

 - https://github.com/tobgu/pyrsistent /python
-  - Pyrsistent is a number of persistent collections (by some referred to as functional data structures).
+  - a number of persistent collections (by some referred to as functional data structures).
   - Persistent in the sense that they are immutable.
   - All methods on a data structure that would normally mutate it instead return a new copy of the structure containing the requested updates.